HalilovRostislav/Learn-Python-for-free/lessons/Strings.md

 # What is String?

-String are an ordered sequence of characters.
+The string is an ordered sequence of characters.
 Used to store text information.
-To create a string, you must enclose the character or characters in single(`'`) or double(`"`) quotes.
+To create a string, you must enclose the character or characters in single(') or double(") quotes.
 For example, "Hello world!"

 # Can number be a string?